 Moving on, let’s look at what being a Disney Club Vacation member is all about.
 If you already know you want to visit Disney resorts more than once, a membership could help you save money.

-When you’re a part of the Disney Vacation Club or DVC, you’ll get a certain amount of points.
+You’ll get a certain amount of points when you’re a part of the Disney Vacation Club or DVC.
 The number of points you get is up to you based on your initial membership purchase.

-Next, you can use the points to reserve your stay at any of the DVC resorts like the polynesian dvc resort in Florida.
-There are DVC resorts all over the world, and your membership won’t lock you into a singular location.
+Next, you can use the points to reserve your stay at any DVC resort like the Polynesian DVC resort in Florida.
+DVC resorts worldwide, and your membership won’t lock you into a particular location.
 Instead, you’ll have access to all of the resorts worldwide, as well as additional DVC member benefits and perks.